 The establishment of the Central Bank of Montenegro signalled a new phase in the monetary history, that is, the history of central banking in Montenegro.

 The CBCG pursues monetary policy in a specific foreign exchange regime.
-The existing foreign exchange regime in Montenegro is dollarization (euroisation).
-Dollarization means a rigid foreign exchange regime (fixed foreign exchange regime) in which a country uses other country’s currency in parallel or instead of its own currency.
-Montenegro went through basic forms of dollarization: unofficial dollarization until November 1999, then partial official dollarization from November 1999 to November 2000, when Montenegro became officially dollarized/euroised economy by introducing first the German Mark and then the euro in 2002 as a sole legal tender.
-More on reasons and effects of dollarization in Montenegro can be found in the working paper „Economic Policy in Dollarized Economies with Special Review of Montenegro“.
+The existing foreign exchange regime in Montenegro is dollarisation (Euroisation).
+Dollarisation means a rigid foreign exchange regime (fixed foreign exchange regime) in which a country uses another country’s currency in parallel or instead of its own currency.
+Montenegro went through all the basic forms of dollarisation: unofficial dollarisation until November 1999, then partial official dollarisation from November 1999 to November 2000, when Montenegro became an officially dollarised/euroised economy by first introducing the German Mark and then the Euro in 2002 as the sole legal tender.
+More on the reasons and effects of dollarisation in Montenegro can be found in the working paper “Economic Policy in Dollarised Economies with a Special Review of Montenegro“.